pragipmr/server/Instructions/Labs/LAB_03_Using_Windows_Admin_Center_in_hybrid_scenarios.md

     >**Note**: Wait for the deployment to complete before you proceed to the next exercise.
 The deployment should take less than 5 minutes.

+1. Review the ws2019-m03-vnet subnets.
+If there is no gateway subnet, then create a Gateway subnet using 10.3.3.224/27.

 ## Exercise 2: Implementing hybrid connectivity by using the Azure Network Adapter

 ### Scenario